pieths/windbg-extensions/.github/instructions/javascript_extension.instructions.md

 ## Coding guidelines

 - When creating a new javascript extension, keep the overall structure similar to existing javascript extensions
-- When creating a new javascript extension, put the new javascript file in the "Javascript extensions" section of the `build.ps1` file.
+- When creating a new javascript extension, put the new javascript file in the `cmake/GenerateStartupCommands.cmake` file to include it in the startup commands generation.
 - When creating a new command that is exported from the extension script file (aka. non private function), create a corresponding entry in `js_command_wrappers.cpp`.

 ## Use the following extra files for context